-|Stephen and Lynn welcome you to their 4 star Brecon Beacons Bed & Breakfast Accommodation at the Old Radnor Barn, Talgarth.
+|4 star Brecon Beacons Bed & Breakfast Accommodation at the Old Radnor Barn, Talgarth.

 Set within the Brecon Beacons National Park, the area is renowned for its scenic beauty and is an ideal base for holidays in the Marches, Mid and South Wales.

 Old Radnor Barn is designated a grade 2 listed building by Cadw and dates back nearly 400 years.
-It was sympathetically renovated between 1998 and 2002.

 Situated on the western outskirts of Talgarth, the barn, not so long ago was an overnight resting place for stallions traveling to stud on the Great Western Railway.
 The railway has now gone but the small market town of Talgarth nestles peacefully in the foot hills of the Black Mountains.